intellivoid/CoffeeHouseData-LanguageClassification/README.md

 ## Adding more data

-Simply add a bunch of English sentences to a file named input.txt and run the generate_dat command
+Simply add a bunch of English sentences to a file named input.txt and run the generate_data command

 ```sh
 make generate_data